JuliaData/FlatBuffers.jl/README.md

 ```

 A couple of things to point out:
-* An `include` call was included near the top of the Julia module to bring in the `header.jl` file; this is a utility file that defines the necessary FlatBuffers.jl machinery for making the schema definitions easier
+* `using FlatBuffers` was included near the top to bring in the FlatBuffers module; this defines the necessary FlatBuffers.jl machinery for making the schema definitions easier
 * `int` translates to a Julia `Int32`, see more info on flatbuffer types [here](https://google.github.io/flatbuffers/md__schemas.html)
 * A default value for the `x` field in `SimpleType` was declared after the type with the `@default` macro
 * No `root_type` definition is necessary in Julia; basically any type defined with `type` (i.e. not abstract or immutable) can be a valid root table type in Julia.